anthonymcglone2022/postcodes/README.md

 => A CRUD prototype for storing UK Postcodes

-**Pre-Reqs:** Create a local MySQL database called 'postcode', with root user and 'toor' password
+**Pre-Reqs:** Create a local MySQL instance, with root user and 'toor' password (OR edit the application.properties user/ schema.sql)

 **Pre-Reqs:** Install Maven 3 and Java 11